Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 The Russian government has also implemented a number of measures to deter drug use, including mandatory drug testing for certain professions and random drug testing for students.
 Those caught using drugs or in possession of drugs can face serious consequences, including hefty fines, lengthy prison sentences, or even the death penalty in some cases.

-Read More: What is the Most Addicting Drug?
+Read More: What is a Drug Addiction?

 Moreover, drug users in Russia may also be subject to psychological and medical treatment as part of their sentence.
 This often involves regular visits to doctors and psychiatrists and may involve the prescription of medications to help treat drug addiction.